Peanuts-83/P12_SportSee_front/README.md

 * Then ```cd``` inside your local repository and install dependencies using : ```npm install```.
 * Launch the application with : ``` npm start ```.

+### Use the application

+You can change USER'S PROFILE by clicking on the logo.
+This is for demonstration purpose ONLY.

 ### URL/PORT

 The default URL used by the application is http://localhost:3005.